Joseph Strauss (engineer)

-Life, beginnings and death
+Early life and education

-He was born in Cincinnati, Ohio, to an artistic family of German-Jewish ancestry.
+Strauss was born in Cincinnati, Ohio to an artistic family of German Jewish ancestry.
 His mother was a pianist, and his father, Raphael Strauss, was a writer and painter.
 He graduated from the University of Cincinnati in 1892 with a degree in civil engineering.
-He served as both class poet and president, and was a brother of the Sigma Alpha Epsilon fraternity.
+He served as both class poet and class president, and was a brother of the Sigma Alpha Epsilon fraternity.

-Strauss had many hobbies.
-One of these included poetry.
-After completion of the Golden Gate Bridge he returned to his passion of poetry and wrote his most recognizable poem "The Mighty Task is Done".
+Strauss had many hobbies, including poetry.
+After completion of the Golden Gate Bridge, he returned to his passion of poetry and wrote his most recognizable poem, "The Mighty Task is Done".
 He also wrote "The Redwoods", and his "Sequoia" can still be purchased by tourists visiting the California redwoods.

-He died in Los Angeles, California, just one year after the Golden Gate's completion.
-His statue can be seen on the San Francisco side of the bridge.
+He died in Los Angeles one year after the Golden Gate Bridge's completion.
+His statue, the Joseph Strauss Memorial, can be seen on the San Francisco side of the bridge.
 He is interred at Forest Lawn Memorial Park in Glendale.

 Early career and the bascule bridge

 Strauss was hospitalized while in college and his hospital room overlooked the John A. Roebling Suspension Bridge.
 This sparked his interest in bridges.
-Upon graduating from the University of Cincinnati, Strauss worked at the Office of Ralph Modjeski, a firm which specialized in building bridges.
+Upon graduating from the University of Cincinnati, Strauss worked at the office of Ralph Modjeski, whose firm specialized in building bridges.
 At that time, bascule bridges were built with expensive iron counterweights.
-He proposed using cheaper concrete counterweights in place of iron.
-When his ideas were rejected, he left the firm and started his own firm, the Strauss Bascule Bridge Company of Chicago, where he revolutionized the design of bascule bridges.
+Strauss proposed using cheaper concrete counterweights in place of iron.
+When his ideas were rejected, he left the firm and started his own, the Strauss Bascule Bridge Company of Chicago, where he revolutionized the design of bascule bridges.

 Bridge designs

 Strauss was the designer of the Burnside Bridge (1926) in Portland, Oregon, and the Lewis and Clark Bridge (1930) over the Columbia River between Longview, Washington, and Rainier, Oregon.
 Strauss also worked with the Dominion Bridge Company in building the Cherry Street Strauss Trunnion Bascule Bridge (1931) in Toronto, Ontario.
 In 1912 he designed the HB&T Railway bascule bridge over Buffalo Bayou in Houston, Texas (now hidden under an Interstate 69 bridge in the shadow of downtown Houston).
-His design was also exported to Norway where Skansen Bridge (1918) is still in daily use.
+His design was also exported to Norway, where Skansen Bridge (1918) is still in daily use.
+He also designed the Palace Bridge (Dvortsovy), a double-leaf Strauss bascule bridge over the Neva River in St. Petersburg (then Petrograd), Russia, near the former czar's winter palace.